 5. Traxxas Aton

 In the golden middle of this list, we have Traxxas Aton… and it’s quite a champ, trust me!
-This beautiful little drone is aimed at people who would like to both race and shoot aerial photography with their drones.
+This beautiful little drone is aimed at people who would like to both races and shoot aerial photography with their drones.
 How exactly?
 Well, that is exactly what you’ll be able to find out down in the next 2 paragraphs!

 Traxxas Aton delivers the best of both worlds – racing and casual photography.
 With 2 dedicated modes (sports and filming), this little fella is able to achieve more than 50 miles per hour top speed (cca 80km/h) in sports mode and provides you with optimal image stabilization in filming mode.
 There’s also a dedicated 2-axis gimbal that’s available for purchasing separately or bundled together within the Traxxas Aton Plus package.
 Additionally, you’ll also receive a more powerful 5000mAh 3S LiPo battery which will make your Traxxas Aton last even longer.

 In terms of specifications, Traxxas Aton has a great battery life of roughly 25 minutes but its range could be a turnoff for some people.
-We are talking about 250 meters which is not even close to my initial expectations.
+We are talking about 250 meters which are not even close to my initial expectations.
 To justify this, Traxxas Aton is extremely easy to control since it comes with dual navigation systems (GPS and GLONASS), air brakes, one key return to home function and a bright LED status bar which is clearly seen even at bigger distances.
 This could easily be the best drone for beginners, and for all people who still cannot decide whether they’d like a drone for racing or aerial photography.

 4. Hubsan H109S

-4th spot is reserved for Hubsan’s top flight model – H109S.
-This fierce looking quadcopter comes in several different versions; 3 if we are to be more precise.
-In addition to gimbals (1-axis, 2-axis and 3-axis), they are also differentiated by controllers.
+4th spot is reserved for Hubsan’s top-flight model – H109S.
+This fierce-looking quadcopter comes in several different versions; 3 if we are to be more precise.
+In addition to gimbals (1-axis, 2-axis, and 3-axis), they are also differentiated by controllers.
 Low and medium versions come with a smaller one while high-end provides a well-placed upgrade that sports a huge touchscreen display for live FPV feed.

 When it comes to camera quality, Hubsan H109S actually managed to surprise me.
 I thought the provided FHD camera would be solid at best… but it performs spectacularly well and gives out buttery smooth 1080p footage and crystal clear aerial images.
 Features-wise, this little fella comes with GPS, altitude hold, detailed telemetry, and one key return to home.
-Honestly, follow me mode wouldn’t hurt and would provide a much better overall package, even at the cost of a couple extra bucks in the price tag.
+Honestly, follow me mode wouldn’t hurt and would provide a much better overall package, even at the cost of a couple of extra bucks in the price tag.